Master of Arts (M.A.) in Art History

 The M.A. committee consists of the student's MA thesis advisor and two additional tenured or tenure-track faculty members in art history.

-The final examination constitutes an oral defense of the written M.A. thesis.
+The final examination constitutes an oral defense of the M.A. qualifying paper.
 The final examination meeting with the M.A. committee normally takes place toward the end of the student's last semester of course work.